spectrocloud/librarium/docs/docs-content/palette-cli/commands/pde.md

   ### Delete

   The `delete` subcommand deletes a Palette Registry from App Mode.
-You can specify an Open Container Initiative (OCI) or a Helm registry.
+You can specify an Open Container Initiative (OCI) registry or a Helm registry.
 Use the type flag `--type` to specify the type of registry you want to delete.
 The `delete` subcommand supports the following flags.

   | **Flag**              | **Description**                                                              | **Type**    |
   |-------------------|--------------------------------------------------------------------------|---------|